Meditation for April 23rd

 You do not exist.

-It is more important to belittle others’ pain.
+It is more important to be gentle with others’ pain.

 It is more important to me that I am right and you are wrong.